dgroomes/calcite-playground/class-relationships/README.md

   * DONE Support only lists and not arrays.
   * SKIP (I totally forgot that records are impractical if I ever want to model instance-to-instance relationships.
 Like MethodInfo's List<ClassInfo> field.
 I make this mistake very often.
 How can I learn?)
 Support record types
+  * IN PROGRESS I want less reflection.
+I want reflection only on the table-as-a-class classes, and I don't need it on th schema-as-a-class class.
   * Support statistics